-The following tables set forth certain information regarding the beneficial ownership of our Common Stock as of June 29, 2011 by (i) each person who, to our knowledge, owns more than 5% of our Common Stock; (ii) each of the directors and executive officers of the Company; and (iii) all of our executive officers and directors as a group.
+The following tables set forth certain information regarding the beneficial ownership of our Common Stock as of July 28, 2011 by (i) each person who, to our knowledge, owns more than 5% of our Common Stock; (ii) each of the directors and executive officers of the Company; and (iii) all of our executive officers and directors as a group.
 Unless otherwise indicated in the footnotes to the following tables, each person named in the table has sole voting and investment power and that person's address is c/o InVivo Therapeutics Holdings Corp., One Broadway, Cambridge, Massachusetts 02142.
-Shares of Common Stock subject to options or warrants currently exercisable or exercisable within 60 days of June 29, 2011 are deemed outstanding for computing the share ownership and percentage of the person holding such options and warrants, but are not deemed outstanding for computing the person.
+Shares of Common Stock subject to options or warrants currently exercisable or exercisable within 60 days of July 28, 2011 are deemed outstanding for computing the share ownership and percentage of the person holding such options and warrants, but are not deemed outstanding for computing the percentage of any other person.